Radiology

 Useful websites

-If you have any concern about your scan and would like to speak to one of the Radiographers you can contact the MRI scan teams on:
+If you have any concern about your scan and would like to speak to one of the Radiographers you can telephone the MRI scan teams on 01227 864249 (press option 4 for MRI).

 Ultrasound uses high frequency sound waves to produce images of different parts of the body.
 A small hand-held sensor, which is pressed carefully against the skin surface, generates sound waves and detects any echoes reflected back off the surfaces and tissue boundaries of internal organs.
-The sensor can be moved over the skin to view the organ from different angles, the pictures being displayed on a screen and recorded for subsequent study.
-Most people think that this type of scan is only used for examining the unborn child but its use is widespread in medical practice.
+The sensor can be moved over the skin to view the organ from different angles.
+The pictures are displayed on a screen and recorded so they can be looked at later.
+Most people think that this type of scan is only used for examining the unborn child but it has many other uses.

 Ultrasound images complement other forms of scans and are widely used for many different parts of the body.
 They can also be used to study blood flow and to detect any narrowing or blockage of blood vessels, for example, in the neck.

 An ultrasound scan is also occasionally used for intimate examinations; for example, of the prostate gland in men or of the womb or ovaries in women.
 For some of these examinations, it may be necessary to place an ultrasound probe in the vagina or the rectum to look at internal structures.
-If you are having an intimate examination, the ultrasonographer will describe the procedure to you, and your consent will be sought.
+If you are having an intimate examination, the ultrasonographer will describe the procedure to you, and will ask for your consent.
 If you wish, a chaperone is available upon request.

 It is important that you read your appointment letter carefully as some scans require you to have a full bladder or have fasted.